 Gainey McKenna & Egleston Announces A Class Action Lawsuit Has Been Filed Against Tattooed Chef, Inc. (TTCF)

-/EIN News/ -- NEW YORK, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of all persons or entities who purchased the securities of Tattooed Chef, Inc. (“Tattooed Chef” or the “Company”) (NASDAQ: TTCF) between March 20, 2021 and October 10, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Gainey McKenna & Egleston announces that a securities class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of all persons or entities who purchased the securities of Tattooed Chef, Inc. ("Tattooed Chef" or the "Company") TTCF between March 20, 2021 and October 10, 2022, both dates inclusive (the "Class Period").

 The Tattooed Chef class action lawsuit alleges that throughout the Class Period, defendants made false and/or misleading statements and/or failed to disclose that: (i) Tattooed chef continuously downplayed its serious issues with internal controls; (ii) Tattooed Chef's financial statements from March 31, 2021 to the present included "certain errors" such as overstating revenue and understating losses; and (iii) as a result, Tattooed Chef would need to restate its previously filed financial statements for certain periods.